AltahhanAi/Data_Science/docs/content/unit1/01_03_data_preparation.md

 The concept of sampling is widely used in statistics and data mining.
 In statistics the default position is that obtaining the entire data population is often infeasible and physically too expensive.
 In data mining, processing the entire dataset, even if it is available in some storage, might be too computationally expensive to do.

-<a href="https://bibliu.com/app/#/view/books/9780273775324/pdf2htmlex/index.html" target="_blank">Read section 2.3.2 (pp.72-76) of Chapter 2</a> in the text Introduction to Data Mining.
+<a href="https://bibliu.com/app/#/view/books/9780273775324/pdf2htmlex/index.html" target="_blank">Read section 2.3.2 (pp.72-76) of Chapter 2</a> in the text Introduction to Data Mining (Tan et al 2019).
 This section will give you further information on sampling and the different types of data sampling that can be conducted.

 In both statistics and data mining, a subset of the data is sampled, by selecting some of the rows rather than all of them).
 Sampling is done randomly to avoid a biased representation of the data, which would be misleading for the model.